graphql/graphql-spec/rfcs/InputUnion.md

 * https://github.com/graphql/graphql-spec/pull/395#issuecomment-361373097
 * https://github.com/graphql/graphql-spec/pull/586

-The type is discriminated using features already available, with an intermediate input type that acts to "tag" the field.
+The type is discriminated using features already available in GraphQL, with an intermediate input type that acts to "tag" the field.

-A proposed directive would specify that only one of the fields may be selected.
+A proposed directive would specify that only one of the fields in an input type may be provided.
+This provides schema-level validation instead of relying on a runtime error to express the restriction.

 ```graphql
 input CatInput {